Skip to main content

 The group that showed for the day we visited L.A. river camp coffee was an eclectic one.
 Older gents on insanely cool vintage mountain bikes with deep roots in L.A. mountain biking, newer folks who had just moved to L.A. and bunch of others all there enjoying their coffee.
 Many people may have started as strangers, but the bicycle and love for coffee brought them together.

-A group of cyclists sit and chat a camp site
+A group of cyclists sit on rocks and chat a camp site

 LARCC meets every Wednesday morning at Sunnynook River Park, starting at 7am.
 If you’re in LA, we strongly encourage you to check it out.
 It’s B.Y.O.C ….
 So come with your coffee or coffee making setup.